 YouTube TV increases to $65/month

-The most recent YouTube TV price increase arrived in June of 2020 and took the cost of a subscription up to the current $64.99 per month price.
-This change took effect on June 30 (2020) for anyone signing up through the YouTube TV website, while existing subscribers didn’t see their price change until on or after July 30 (2020), depending on their induvial billing cycle.
+The next YouTube TV price increase arrived in June of 2020 and took the cost of a subscription up to $64.99 per month.
+This change took effect on June 30 (2020) for anyone signing up through the YouTube TV website, while existing subscribers didn’t see their price change until on or after July 30 (2020), depending on their individual billing cycle.

 Similar to the 2019 price increase, this was also one which affected both new and existing subscribers.
 Not only did this result in a $15 price increase per month for all subscribers, it also meant the cost of YouTube TV had increased by as much as $30 between March 2019 and July 2020 for those that had signed up to the service before March 2018.